Fast cross-region disaster recovery and low-latency global reads

 You can manually perform a failover by following the instructions below.

 8.1 — Stop writing to the primary cluster.

-8.2 — Make sure you are in Europe (Paris) Region.
-Select the secondary cluster.
+8.2 — Make sure you click on “global-database” either in the primary region or the secondary region.

-8.4 — Confirm by clicking on “Remove and promote”.
+8.5 — Confirm by clicking on “Fail over global database”.